Online data assimilation in distributionally robust optimization: Problem Description

-\textit{Worst-case distribution reformulation:} To get the certificate in~\eqref{eq:cert}, one needs to solve an infinite dimensional optimization problem, which is generally hard.
-Luckily, with an extended version of the strong duality results for moment problem~\cite[Lemma 3.4]{AS:01}, we can reformulate~\eqref{eq:cert} into a finite-dimensional convex programming problem that can be solved by convex optimization tools.
+\textit{Worst-case distribution reformulation:} To get the certificate $\hat{J}_{n}(\hat{\vect{x}}^{(r)})$, one needs to solve an infinite dimensional optimization problem, which is generally hard.
+Luckily, with an extended version of the strong duality results for moment problem~\cite[Lemma~3.4]{AS-MG-MAL:01}, we can reformulate the optimization problem for $\hat{J}_{n}(\hat{\vect{x}}^{(r)})$ into a finite-dimensional convex programming problem:

-\begin{theorem}[Convex reduction of~\eqref{eq:cert}] Under Assumptions~\ref{assump:1} on the convexity-concavity of $f$ and~\ref{assump:2} on the light tailed distribution of $\prob$, for all $\beta_{n} \in (0,1)$ the value of the certificate in~\eqref{eq:cert} for the data-driven solution $\hat{\vect{x}}^{(r)}$ under the data set $\hat{\Xi}_{n}$ is equal to the optimal value of the following optimization problem: